crabsatellite/3DBoneVisualization/README.md

 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.

+There are still a lot of things to do.
 Eg. You can improve the existing UI or add new features to the tool.

 If you find any issue just put it in the repository issue section.